-By the end of 2014, all businesses and residences in the Town will have water meters installed.
+Water meters have been installed at all businesses and residences in the Town.
 Each water meter contains a backflow prevention device.
 Although plumbing codes require a water shut-off within each serviced building (residential or commercial), if this should fail, the meter box contains an additional shut-off.

 Most meters are installed in a plastic or concrete box near the property line.
 Meter boxes must be visible to Town staff, and kept clear of debris, landscaping materials and other objects.
 Staff must be able to quickly access meters to investigate leaks and effect repairs as required.